 Over the course of the last month, I have been very fortunate to participate in a sponsored research initiative aimed at establishing international rapport with like-minded institutions in Brazil.
-While I was initially skeptical of my part in this endeavor–those of you that know me also know that 1) I don’t, or at least, didn’t, speak Portuguese; and 2) I typically work somewhere around (or close to) Texas–removing myself from all that is familiar, both personally and professionally, provided a much-needed distraction from what was quickly becoming my comfort zone.
 This opportunity also injected new life into my abstract thought process by allowing me to study a topic that is intimately familiar, yet also–in this case–extremely foreign.

-The CRHR found a formidable partner in the Universidade Federal da Bahia (UFBA) Museu de Arqueologia e Etnologia in Salvador, Bahia, Brazil.
-There we were able to put our 3D scanner to work on a wide range of ceramic vessels from a collection that was excavated by Brazil’s first professional archaeologist (Valentin Calderon).
-The design, shape and function of these burial vessels are markedly different than those with which I have worked in the past.
+I found a formidable partner in the Universidade Federal da Bahia (UFBA) Museu de Arqueologia e Etnologia in Salvador, Bahia, Brazil.
+We were able to put our 3D scanner to work on a wide range of ceramic vessels from a collection excavated by one of Brazil’s archaeological pioneers (Valentin Calderon).
+The design, shape, and function of these burial vessels are markedly different than those with which I have worked in the past.

 Creating a 3D scan of an Aratu burial vessel.